Anshul-Gupta24/anshul-gupta24.github.io/_publications/paper-1.md

 the underlying structure behind the results.'
 date: 2018-09-06
 venue: 'BMVC'
-citation: 'Gupta, A. & Jayagopi, D. (2018). &quot;Unsupervised Speaker Cue Usage Detection in Public Speaking Videos.&quot; <i>Proceedings of the 29th British Machine Vision Conference Workshop, Vision for Interaction and Behaviour undErstanding</i>.'
+citation: '<b>Gupta, A.</b> & Jayagopi, D. (2018). &quot;Unsupervised Speaker Cue Usage Detection in Public Speaking Videos.&quot; <i>Proceedings of the 29th British Machine Vision Conference Workshop, Vision for Interaction and Behaviour undErstanding</i>.'
 ---
 **Abstract**: A speaker’s bodily cues such as walking, arm movement and head movement play a big role in establishing engagement with the audience.
 Low level, pose keypoint features